step21/docker-stacks/uncanny-notebook/README.md

-# A notebook environment to support evaluating smart contracts and similar e-contract technologies (primarily for my thesis)
+# A notebook environment with prolog, solidity, ACE, LPS/Logical English and Lexon added.
 * add dockerfile
 * try with binder